- Last updated:

 Backflow prevention device register and annual fee

-Section 38 of the Standard Plumbing and Drainage Regulation 2003 requires council must:
+Section 101 of the Plumbing and Drainage Regulation 2019 requires council must:

 - maintain a program for the registration, maintenance and testing of all backflow prevention devices